AYW-Co-Augment-Your-World/SparkUpYourLife/README.md

 ```
 Install Apple Xcode SDK
 Clone and download repo
+Install Viro Media App on iOS or Android device

 ```
 Install dependencies > npm install
 Start project > npm start
 ```
+Open Viro Media App on iOS or Android device and tap on "Enter Testbed".
+Type in your ngrok url, located at the top of the terminal window where you ran npm start, into the empty text field on Testbed screen (xxxxxx.ngrok.io) and press "Go".
 ```

 ## Deployment